WildernessLabs/Juego/README.md

 ## Getting Started

-To make using the hardware even simpler, we've created a Nuget package that instantiates and encapsulates the onboard hardware into a `Juego` class.
+To make using the hardware even simpler, we've created a [NuGet package](https://www.nuget.org/packages/Meadow.Juego) that instantiates and encapsulates the onboard hardware into a `Juego` class.

 1. Add the ProjectLab Nuget package your project:
     - `dotnet add package Meadow.Juego`, or